MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 When a component sends requests to a handle opened on this device interface, your device driver receives I/O requests.
 You can use [WDF queue objects](../wdf/framework-queue-objects.md) to handle the incoming I/O requests.

-### Finishing Device Initialization
+### Finishing device initialization

-At this point in [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693), you can do anything else you'd like to initialize your device, like allocate interrupts.
+At this point in [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693), you can do anything else you'd like to initialize your device, like allocating interrupts.

-## Power Management
+## Power management

 A WDF client driver does not receive [**OID_PNP_SET_POWER**](https://msdn.microsoft.com/library/windows/hardware/ff569780) for power state changes.